 Teams need to gel and work together over the course of a project and longer engagements so good connection helps.
 If when speaking with a consultant or the team, you can feel the warmth and connection, you can tell other positive things are happening inside the business.

-Add your comments below or let me know, as I am always interested to here client views.
+Send me your thoughts, as I am always interested to hear.